truenas/middleware/docs/userguide/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The "Volume to extend" drop-down menu in :menuselection:`Storage --> Volumes --> ZFS Volume Manager`, shown in Figure 8.1o, can be used to add additional disks to an existing ZFS volume.
-This drop-down empty will be empty if an existing ZFS volume does not exist.
+This drop-down empty will be empty if no ZFS volume exists.

 **Figure 8.1o: Volume to Extend Field**